 Give a girl a sewing machine, stand back, and watch her create a movement.

-The Thriftsy Gypsy is an endeavor that started off as Arly’s passion project, and has now escalated into a tenthold-name within the festival scene.
-She even has a brick and mortar store in Oceanside, CA where you can attend lively shopping events, and request custom pieces or funky alterations.
+Thriftsy’s is an endeavor that started off as Arly’s passion project, and has now escalated into a tenthold-name within the festival scene.
+She even has a brick and mortar store in Carlsbad, CA where you can attend lively shopping events, and request custom pieces or funky alterations.
 When asked how difficult it’s been to build her brand, Arly responded, ” It hasn’t really been hard.
 It’s easy to build a following when you love what you’re doing and following your heart.”
 This genuine advice is something I think all aspiring entrepreneurs should make note of.
 When you have passion and drive, coupled with a unique product, you will be successful.

 Arly was first gifted a sewing machine from her boyfriend, only two years ago.
 From there, she decided to take a sewing class at her local college to really get a feel for the craft, and most importantly, learn how to create the kimono she wanted for Burning Man.
 Well, imagine her excitement when the final project for class was, in fact, creating a kimono.